-Search Roatan Hotels:
+Search Roatan Hotels and Airbnbs:

 Where to Stay: Roatan Travel Guide

 I stayed in 4 places all around the island of Roatan during my 10 days of Roatan travel.
 I would recommend 3 of those places - they were all amazing in totally different ways.
 Each would appeal to a different type of traveler.
-Or if you’re like me and like a varied number of experiences, you might want to try to combine a couple of them for some different perspectives on Roatan travel.
+Or if you’re like me and like a variety of experiences, you might want to try to combine a couple of them for some different perspectives on Roatan travel.

 West Bay: Ibagari -